Talking To Tina

 Q: What can I do to maximize my social networking presence.
 With so many web sites on the internet, it becomes overwhelming.

-A: The primary sites that I recommend you using (effective November 1, 2011) are: Linkedin.com, About.me and Twitter.com.
+A: The primary sites that I recommend you using are: Linkedin.com, About.me, and Twitter.com.
 The first two are absolutely necessary if you want to expand your online presence.
-Up and coming is Google+.
-These are all free social media avenues that can help you gain traction on you as a brand.
-Free is always good!
+Once you update your profiles, use them.
+If you appear to be absent from your online presence, people will be less likely to engage in conversation.